Crunchyroll Anime Award for Best Animation: Records

-As of 2025, 9 wins out of 53 nominations have been given to 34 anime series and 1 anime film.
+As of 2026, 10 wins out of 59 nominations have been given to 43 anime series and 1 anime film.

 Anime films and series

 Demon Slayer: Kimetsu no Yaiba holds the record for an anime series.

 Demon Slayer: Kimetsu no Yaiba received the most wins (4; consecutive) and nominations (5) for an anime series.
-In addition of other series, Mob Psycho 100 and My Hero Academia received nominations more than once, winning 1.
+In addition of other series, Mob Psycho 100, My Hero Academia, and Solo Leveling received nominations more than once, winning 1.
 Single-cour anime series (or miniseries) Keep Your Hands Off Eizouken!, Violet Evergarden, and Yuri on Ice also received wins, with the latter became the only original anime series to do so.

 Only 6 anime series separately produced by MAPPA received the most nominations with 9, with Jujutsu Kaisen, together with Attack on Titan, received the most nominations without a single win with 3.
 Kyoto Animation's A Silent Voice is the only anime film to be nominated in that category.